Visoko

+Etymology

+Before the construction and naming of the hilltop fortress Visoki, the region centered on the Visoko valley was commonly referred to simply as Bosna.
+The name Visoko derives from the Slavic adjective visok, meaning "high" or "elevated", referring to the town’s original medieval fortress location atop Visočica Hill.
+The fortified town, known as Visoki, is first mentioned in a 14th-century charter issued by Ban Tvrtko I in 1355.
+The settlement below the hill was later referred to as Podvisoki ("below Visoki"), which gradually developed into the modern town of Visoko.
+Consequently, the older toponym Bosna fell into disuse in naming the town, remaining mainly as a designation for the broader medieval polity rather than the specific settlement.

 Geography

 The Visoko municipality covers 232 square kilometres with several characteristic, morphologically distinctive valleys formed by the foothills of the Central Bosnian mountains including Ozren, Vranica and Zvijezda.
 The altitude of the region ranges from 400 to 1,050 metres.
-Visoko's natural environment is defined by the river-valleys of the Bosna and Fojnica rivers.
-The municipality borders the towns of Kiseljak, Busovača, Kakanj, Vareš, Breza, Ilijaš and Ilidža, and is connected by rail to the Adriatic coast.
+Visoko's natural environment is defined by the river-valleys of the Bosna and Fojnica rivers which converge near the town.
+The Bosna River, one of the country’s main waterways, flows northward through the municipality and historically provided trade and transport links.
+The Fojnica River, a tributary, further shaped the fertile basin around the settlement.
+Numerous smaller streams and creeks descend from the hills, contributing to a relatively dense hydrographic network.
+The municipality borders the towns of Kiseljak, Busovača, Kakanj, Vareš, Breza, Ilijaš and Ilidža.
+The climate of Visoko is continental, with moderately cold winters and warm summers, influenced by its inland location and surrounding mountains.

 Infrastructure

-Visoko is directly connected to a highway along the European route E73 (A1 motorway) which directly connects it with Zenica and Sarajevo, which then continues to M17 road.
+Visoko is directly connected to a highway along the main Sarajevo–Zenica corridor part of the European route E73 (A1 motorway) which directly connects it with Zenica and Sarajevo, which then continues to M17 road.
 It is connected to other places by the regional road R443 (Visoko - Kiseljak - Kreševo - Tarčin).
-It is located along the Šamac-Sarajevo railway.
-Visokogas is a public company in charge of the supply of natural gas, which supplies majority of city itself and some surrounding local communities.
+The railway line that runs through Visoko links the municipality not only to Sarajevo and Zenica but also to the Adriatic coast.